 5) Not guaranteed

-A press release is an integral part of any company’s PR strategy, but it is essential to remember that it is not a guaranteed marketing tool.
-Having one does not mean that media will jump of every piece of content a company writes, but it gives them a higher chance of getting media attention.
-It does not mean they will not gain media coverage, and it just means that they may need to go back to the writing process and create something that will pique the interest of the journalist or media outlet.
+A press release is an integral part of any company’s PR strategy.
+But it is essential to remember that it is not a guaranteed marketing tool.
+Having one does not mean that media will jump of every piece of content a company writes.
+But it gives them a higher chance of getting media attention.
+It does not mean they will not gain media coverage.
+It just means that they may need to go back to the writing process.
+Create something that will pique the interest of the journalist or media outlet.

 How to distribute a press release

 How a company distributes its press release is just as important as writing one.
 There is no point in having a great story if no one is going to hear about it.
-There are many different processes of how companies can distribute their press releases and other relevant content depending on the size of their business and the budget they are willing to spend on PR.
+There are many different processes of how companies can distribute their press releases.
+Other relevant content depending on the size of their business and the budget they are willing to spend on PR.

 1) Work with a PR agency

 PR agencies are very used to working with journalists and influencers; they have the experience and contacts that companies need to distribute their stories efficiently.
-Most of the time, agencies will offer tips on the right approach companies need to have when contacting media professionals and provide writing services that can increase a company’s chance of coverage.
+Most of the time, agencies will offer tips on the right approach companies need to have when contacting media professionals.
+They provide writing services that can increase a company’s chance of coverage.

 2) Press release distribution services

 Online PR platforms are another way companies can send out their press release to journalists, bloggers, and influencers.
-At the moment, many PR agencies also have databases that enable companies to select industry sectors and a geographic area that they want to distribute it.
-If companies plan to use online PR platforms or PR agencies, they should do their best to research and choose the ones that best fit their business.
+At the moment, many PR agencies also have databases that enable companies to select industry sectors.
+A geographic area that they want to distribute it.
+If companies plan to use online PR platforms or PR agencies.
+They should do their best to research and choose the ones that best fit their business.

 3) Distribute on social media